-As part of our commitment to providing the best education our children deserve we have an Inclusion team that comprises of Helen Nazarko - Inclusion Coordinator and a Child Welfare Officers -Tara Bryant.
-The team meet every two weeks with the Education Welfare Officer (Maggie Baker) and all pupils' attendance and punctuality is tracked.
-This is overseen by Joanne Smith, Headteacher.
+As part of our commitment to providing the best education our children deserve we have an Attendance Team who meet every fortnight to track and monitor all children's attendance and punctuality.
+This is overseen by Euan Hanington, Headteacher.

-The role of the Inclusion team is to provide support to all pupils and families and ensure that appropriate support is given to those families who struggle to maintain daily routines or whose child(ren)'s attendance is lower than the satisfactory level (Current guideline is 95%).
+The Attendance Team includes Tara Bryant, Inclusion and Family Support Worker, Education Welfare Officer, Jackie Storey and Lynsey Ray, Admin Assistant.
+The role of the Attendance Team is to provide support to all pupils and families and ensure that appropriate support is given to those families who struggle to maintain daily routines or whose child(ren)'s attendance is lower than the satisfactory level (Current guideline is 95%).